Who Am I?

 For about 40 years, I have written stories, poems, memoirs, features, reviews and other pieces focusing on women’s spirituality for a variety of feminist literary, art, and spirituality publications.
 My work has appeared in The Goddess Pages, Feminism and Religion, Return to Mago, SageWoman, Moondance, the We’Moon calendars, Matrifocus, The Beltane Papers, and Women Artists News, and in a number of book anthologies, among others.
 I have also given poetry readings and workshops.

-When I’m not doing these activities, I am usually gardening in my yard, which I am working to make into a little sanctuary for native plants, birds, insects, and animals.
+When not writing, I am usually gardening in my yard, which I am working to make into a little sanctuary for native plants, birds, insects, and animals.